lolmaus/ember-element-query/README.md

 ## Alternatives

-Every Element Query implementation is subject to the layout thrashing problem.
+Every Element Query implementation is subject to both layout thrashing and FastBoot incompatibility.

 The most promising alternative to this addon seems to be [EQCSS](http://elementqueries.com).
 It is an inspiration for the [CSS Element Queries proposal](https://tomhodgins.github.io/element-queries-spec/).
+The proposal is conceived by an individual developer and does not originate from an organization like W3C.

-The CSS syntax it uses is currently non-standard and may require [hacks](https://github.com/eqcss/eqcss/wiki/Using-EQCSS-with-CSS-Preprocessors) for your CSS preprocessor.
+EQCSS requires writing CSS that is currently non-standard and may require [hacks](https://github.com/eqcss/eqcss/wiki/Using-EQCSS-with-CSS-Preprocessors) for your CSS pre/postprocessor.

-[eq.js](https://github.com/Snugug/eq.js) claims to be the fastest implementation, though it hasn't been updated in a while.
+[eq.js](https://github.com/Snugug/eq.js) is another viable alternative.
+It claims to be the fastest implementation, though it hasn't been updated in a while.
 It uses standard CSS syntax with optional Sass mixins, but requires assigning names to breakpoints in HTML, which is quite tedious.

 `ember-element-query` aims to be the best of both worlds: